smart-edge-open/specs/doc/core-network/openness_cnca.md

 kubectl cnca apply -f <config.yml>
 ```

+When the userplane is created successfully, the `apply` command will return the userplane identifier `<userplane-id>`, which should be used in further correspondence with LTE CUPS OAM agent concerning this particular userplane.
+It is the responsibility of the user to retain the `<userplane-id>` as `kube-cnca` is a stateless function.

+> NOTE: All active userplanes can be retrieved from AF through command `kubectl cnca get userplanes`.

 To retrieve an existing userplane with a known userplane ID, use the below command:
 ```shell
 kubectl cnca get userplane <userplane-id>
 ```

-To retrieve all active userplanes at LTE CUPS functions, execute this command:
+To retrieve all active userplanes at LTE CUPS OAM agent, execute this command:
 ```shell
 kubectl cnca get userplanes
 ```